debakkerb/cloud-workstations/README.md

 If you don't want this behaviour or you want to use a fixed version for, let's say, Intellij, you can always update the corresponding Dockerfile and refer to the proper version.

+**IMPORTANT**: Because of this behaviour, anything that sits outside your home directory doesn't persist across sessions.
+That means that if you use package managers to install anything, you need to update the corresponding Dockerfile.

 # Install

 Run the following script to create everything in a Google Cloud project you manage.